How is financial dispute resolution different?

 - Family business disputes

 - Marital separation or family law proceedings which impact on the structure and performance of a business

 Looking at these more closely:

-Disputes among business partners arise for various reasons.
-Concerns about the financial status of the business, lack of commitment from one party, changes in personal circumstances, family and marital breakdowns or just general disagreements about the direction of the business.
+Disputes among directors and shareholders arise for various reasons.
+Concerns about the financial status of the company, lack of commitment from one party, changes in personal circumstances, family and marital breakdowns or just general disagreements about the direction of the business.

-Negotiating between parties on a commercial basis puts the emphasis of resolving a departure on commercial grounds, while providing sufficient protection for partners from potential legal action or insolvency.
+Negotiating between parties on a commercial basis puts the emphasis of resolving a departure on commercial grounds, while providing sufficient protection for companies and individuals from potential legal action or insolvency.

 Settling legal claims and litigation

 Litigation can start out with the optimistic expectations, people and businesses can be forcibly dragged into it or it can be just to prove a principle.
 But cases that start out strong can unexpectedly become problematic, and reasonable expectations of a favourable settlement being agreed can turn to frustration.
 Disputes are expensive with fees to reach trial often estimated at upwards of $250,000 for each party.
 Lawyers, barristers, expert reports and court fees all add up.
 And none of this takes into account the significant emotional and time costs for the people involved, causing stress on their families and impacting their jobs or businesses they run.

 - losing a court case may mean an inability to pay, resulting in insolvency and business liquidation or personal bankruptcy

 - even for a litigant expecting to win, they may not be able to afford the costs to proceed to trial, or the other (losing) party may not be able to afford to pay a successful judgement.
 Suddenly a winning case can become a lose:lose case.